Marketing System Diagnostics — Philippines & International

 What happens in a marketing diagnostic?

 A diagnostic examines how your marketing system actually operates — including traffic sources, lead quality, conversion paths, and sales alignment — to identify where results break down and why.
-The goal is clarity, not a proposal.
+The goal is clarity on what is happening and why, not a proposal for new campaigns.

 How do engagements begin?